yuejiahz/todo-list/README.md

 Uses class to create new objects for new input.git Data is stored in local storage for inter-session usage

+Modular pattern

 CSS:
 grid and flexbox

-Used dependencies in webpack:
+Dependencies in webpack:
 webpack
 webpack-cli
 css loader
 style-loader
-date-fns

-Used devtool:
+Devtool:
 inline-source mapgit